Configuration

 |---|---|---|

-server.hostname | localhost | Hostname or IP address the server binds to |
+server.hostname | localhost | The hostname or IP address the server binds to |

 server.port | 8090 | Port the server listens on |